vitchell/Chart.js/readme.md

 Instead of using DOM-based events, it registers shapes and when the mouse moves, it checks to see if the mouse position falls in the shape to trigger a callback.

+See [the Chart.js docs on interactivity](http://www.chartjs.org/docs/#generalIssues-chartInteractivity) for info on why this isn't included by default in Chart.js.

 Chart.js
 =======